frisksitron/timeedit-api/README.md

 # timeedit-api
-Node API to receive schedules from timeedit.net as objects.
+Node API to receive course schedules from timeedit.net as objects.

 ## Usage
 Initialize